skypatchw/Smoking-Status/README.md

 ⚠ _Colab provides a temporary environment: anything you do will be deleted after a while, so make sure you download any data you care about._

+An executable script file (.py) is also provided if that's more your style.

 ## Requirements